Sebalvarez97/mutants-go/README.md

 ## Hosting

-This API is hosted in Google Kubernetes Engine, using the structure detailed in the file Cloud_API_Architecture.png.
+This API is hosted in Google Kubernetes Engine, using the structure detailed in the file /docs/arch/Cloud_API_Architecture.png.
 The yaml sources needed to deploy it are in /kubernetes.
 For the mongodb statefulset the yaml is in /mongodb with the instructions to setup it.

 As this is a kubernetes solution, it could be deployed in any other kubernetes engine (AWS, Openshift, etc).

 It is a scalable solution, this means that can perform well in low or big load.

 The public IP tu consume the API is http://104.197.202.46/

+## Docs
+The description of the kubernetes architecture is in /docs/arch.

+Also sequence diagrams of the two services are in /docs/sequences.

 ## Authentication
 The API is setted with JWT authentication consume endpoints.